 The Model Regulation to Define Standards and Commissioners Authority for Companies Deemed to be in Hazardous Financial Condition (#385) specifically indicates that if an officer, director, or any other person who directly or indirectly controls the operation of the insurer, fails to possess and demonstrate the competence, fitness and reputation deemed necessary to serve the insurer in such position, the insurer can be deemed to be a company that is in a hazardous financial condition.
 Clearly, this inclusion recognizes that such a situation is a risk to a policyholder.
 For this reason, Model #385 specifically provides the supervisor with the authority to issue and order that insurer to correct corporate governance practice deficiencies, and adopt and use governance practices acceptable to the commissioner.

 The NAIC has incorporated into its Annual Financial Reporting Model Regulation (#205) specific governance requirements as it pertains to insurers audit committees.
 Most notably, the regulation requires an increasing amount of independent audit committee members as the premium increases.
 The calculation of this independence requirement may be provided to the audit committee on an aggregate basis for insurers in the insurance holding company system.
 However, specific reporting is limited and instead governance is assessed with information gathered during the examination and analysis process.

+The Corporate Governance Annual Disclosure Model Act (#305) and the Corporate Governance Annual Disclosure Model Regulation (#306) provide the analyst with annual reporting from insurers on their corporate governance practices.
+While there is flexibility in determining the level at which governance information is reported in the annual filing, the insurer or insurance group is encouraged to make the CGAD disclosures at the level at which the risk appetite is determined, or at which the earnings, capital, liquidity, operations, and reputation of the insurer are overseen collectively and at which the supervision of those factors are coordinated and exercised, or the level at which legal liability for failure of general corporate governance duties would be placed.

-Assessing the corporate governance of the group is one of the roles of the lead state.
+Assessing the corporate governance of the group is one of the roles of the lead state and group-wide supervisor and conclusions regarding this assessment should be incorporated in holding company analysis documentation and the GPS.
+Certain elements of governance that should be reviewed and assessed at the head of the IAIG level are discussed in more detail at VI.D.

 Enterprise Risk Management (ERM) Risks